seanox/virtual-environment/launcher/README.md

 # Launcher
-A portable program launcher designed for the Seanox Virtual Environment.
+A portable program launcher designed for the Seanox Workspace.
 It provides a full-screen, tile-based interface and can also be used independently.

 <img src="Resources/animation.gif"/>